 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.7 Compliance with FWF risk policies.
-Advanced result on all relevant policies Aside from regular monitoring and remediation requirements under FWF membership, countries, specific areas within countries or specific product groups may pose specific risks that require additional steps to address and remediate those risks.
+Average score depending on the number of applicable policies and results Aside from regular monitoring and remediation requirements under FWF membership, countries, specific areas within countries or specific product groups may pose specific risks that require additional steps to address and remediate those risks.
 FWF requires member companies to be aware of those risks and implement policy requirements as prescribed by FWF.
 Policy documents, inspection reports, evidence of cooperation with other customers sourcing at the same factories, reports of meetings with suppliers, reports of additional activities and/or attendance lists as mentioned in policy documents.
-6 6 -2 Compliance with FWF enhanced monitoring programme Bangladesh Policies are not relevant to the company's supply chain N/A 6 -2 Compliance with FWF Myanmar policy Policies are not relevant to the company's supply chain N/A 6 -2 Compliance with FWF guidance on abrasive blasting Advanced 6 6 -2
+2 6 0 Compliance with FWF enhanced monitoring programme Bangladesh Policies are not relevant to the company's supply chain N/A 6 -2 Compliance with FWF Myanmar policy Policies are not relevant to the company's supply chain N/A 6 -2 Compliance with FWF guidance on abrasive blasting Advanced 6 6 -2 Compliance with FWF guidance on risks related to Turkish garment factories employing Syrian refugees Insufficient -2 6 -2 Other risks specific to the member's supply chain are addressed by its monitoring system Policies are not relevant to the company's supply chain N/A 6 -2

-Comment: Filippa K produces denim products, and has a written policy against sandblasting that all of their relevant suppliers must sign and adhere to.
-They have not had or seen any evidence of sandblasting occuring at their suppliers, or reports from workers on illnesses.
+Comment: Filippa K produces denim products, and has a written policy against sandblasting that all of its relevant suppliers must sign and adhere to.
+They have not had or seen any evidence of sandblasting occurring at their suppliers, or reports from workers on illnesses.
 They are aware of this risk and continuously evaluate during visits.